godotengine/godot-docs/classes/class_imagetexturelayered.rst

 - :ref:`Error<enum_@GlobalScope_Error>` **create_from_images** **(** :ref:`Image[]<class_Image>` images **)**

 Creates an ``ImageTextureLayered`` from an array of :ref:`Image<class_Image>`\ s.
+See :ref:`Image.create<class_Image_method_create>` for the expected data format.
 The first image decides the width, height, image format and mipmapping setting.
-The other images must have the same width, height, image format and mipmapping setting.
+The other images *must* have the same width, height, image format and mipmapping setting.

 Each :ref:`Image<class_Image>` represents one ``layer``.